-Criteria and prioritisation of admission through the Catalan Public Health System (CatSalut)
+Criteria of admission through the Catalan Public Health System (CatSalut)

 An adult or child patient affected by a severe neurological disability.